platformsh/platformsh-docs/src/administration/web.md

 Synchronizing means updating the child environment with the code and/or data of its parent and redeploying the child environment.

 Note that `sync` is only available if your branch has no unmerged commits, and can be fast-forwarded.
 On `sync`, your code branch will be fast-forwarded to its parent's tip, and the data (e.g. databases) of the services on the branch will be overwritten with an exact copy of the parent's.
-Syncing of data and code can be done individually, so if desired, you can benefit from having only code changes applied.
+Syncing of data and code can be done individually, if desired, so you can benefit from having only code changes applied.

 ![image](/images/icon-backup.png)

 ### Snapshot & Restore

-Creating a snapshot for an environment means saving a copy of the database, so that it could be restored (in other words, create a backup).
+Creating a snapshot for an environment means saving a copy of the database so that it can be restored (in other words, create a backup).
 You will see the snapshot in the activity feed of you environment in the Platform.sh Web Interface where you can trigger the restore by clicking on the `restore` link.

 You can also use the CLI with: